 4.1.
 Descriptive analysis

-We start our analysis by presenting a general pattern between genetic distance and differences in preference or behavior.
+We start our analysis by presenting the general pattern between genetic distance and differences in preference or behavior.
 We test the general pattern in a larger sample with data from China City Statistical Yearbook 2011.
 The observations are divided into 50 percentiles according to genetic distance.
 For each percentile, we compute the mean value of genetic distance and outcome variables for drawing the scatter plots in figures 1-3.
 Fig 1 presents the relationship between genetic distance and differences in private sector development among cities.
 It shows that genetic distance and difference in private sector are positively correlated.
 Fig 2 also displays a positive relationship between genetic distance and differences in saving behavior.
 Fig 3 presents the relationship between genetic distance and difference in divorce rate while divorce rate is a measure of individualism (Lester, 1995).
-The three scatter plots provide preliminary evidence that genetic distance may explain the variation in economic preferences and behaviors among regions.
+The three scatter plots provide preliminary evidence that genetic distance may explain the variation in preferences and behaviors among regions.

 [Insert Figure 1 here]